 This Zone also showcases a 3D printer.
 The printer uses heated plastics to build shapes from 3 dimensional designs.
 From a learning perspective, students can prototype items, test theories and create jewellery all from their home PC.

-Group sessions – These sessions run for approximately 1.5-2 hours.
-We provide group sessions on Broadband and the benefits of the NBN, Facebook, cyber safety, iPad, eBay, Gumtree, intermediate computing and more.
+Group sessions run for approximately 1.5 hours.
+We provide group sessions on Facebook, cyber safety, iPad, eBay, Gumtree, computer basics, intermediate computing and much more.

 View the complete training schedule and book into a session: